adamdruppe/arsd/README.md

 Generally speaking, I am relaxing my dependency policy somewhat to permit a little more code sharing and interoperability throughout the modules.
 While I will make efforts to maintain some degree of stand-alone functionality, many new features and even some old features may be changed to use the new module.
 As such, I reserve to right to use core.d from any module from this point forward.
 You should be prepared to add it to your builds using any arsd component.

-Note that arsd.core may require user32.lib on Windows.
+Note that arsd.core may require user32.lib and ws2_32.lib on Windows.
 This is added automatically in most cases, and is a core component so it will be there, but if you see a linker error, this might be why.

 I recommend you clone the repo and use `dmd -i` to let the compiler automatically included imported modules.
 It really is quite nice to use!
 But, of course, I don't require it and will call out other required cross-module dependencies in the future too.